snipsnapdev/snipsnap/README.md

 Snipsnap scans for new available snippets:

 - **on folder opening**
-- **on pressing command "Snipsnap: Feth the snippets" via the command palette**
+- **on pressing command "Snipsnap: Fetch the snippets" via the command palette**

 All snippets currently present in this repository and follow the guidelines described below.